great-expectations/great_expectations/docs/docusaurus/docs/guides/setup/setup_overview.md

 ### Stores

 Stores are the locations where your Data Context stores information about your <TechnicalTag relative="../" tag="expectation" text="Expectations" />, your <TechnicalTag relative="../" tag="validation_result" text="Validation Results" />, and your <TechnicalTag relative="../" tag="metric" text="Metrics" />.
 By default, these are stored locally.
-To reconfigure a Store to work with a specific backend, see [Stores](./index.md#stores) for more information.
+To reconfigure a Store to work with a specific backend, see [Configure Expectation Stores](./configuring_metadata_stores/configure_expectation_stores.md), [Configure Validation Result Stores](./configuring_metadata_stores/configure_result_stores.md), and [Configure a MetricStore](./configuring_metadata_stores/how_to_configure_a_metricsstore.md).

 ### Data Docs

 Data Docs provide human-readable renderings of your Expectation Suites and Validation Results, and they are built locally by default.
-To host and share Data Docs differently, see [Data Docs](./index.md#data-docs).
+To host and share Data Docs differently, see [Host and share Data Docs](./configuring_data_docs/host_and_share_data_docs.md).

 ### Plugins